Summary: Early Childhood Reporting Institute

 To foster more effective reporting on vulnerable children, the Dart Center for Journalism and Trauma, a project of Columbia Journalism School, is launching the Early Childhood Reporting Initiative: Covering Trauma, Resilience and the Developing Brain.
 This new series of workshops, supported by a consortium of international foundations, will provide journalists around the world with the knowledge, skills and resources to incorporate emerging science and policy on early childhood development into their coverage.

-The first Global Reporting Institute was a four-day program at Columbia Journalism School in New York City June 28 to July 1, 2018.
-Subsequent workshops are planned for: Amman, Jordan; Abidjan, Côte d'Ivoire; Mumbai, India; and Rio di Janeiro, Brazil.
+The first Global Reporting Institute was a four-day program at Columbia Journalism School in New York City June 28 to July 1, 2018, and the second took place in Amman, Jordan.
+Subsequent workshops are planned for Abidjan, Côte d'Ivoire; Mumbai, India; and Rio di Janeiro, Brazil.

 The first globally-themed institute – open by application and limited to 25 journalists from around the world – was designed for reporters on any beat touching the first seven years of life, whether schools or health, war or social policy, neighborhoods or refugees.
 It focused on advancements in neuroscience and their implications for child development, concentrating especially on vulnerable children living in extreme poverty and unstable environments.